Ultrasound of liver tumor

 - Blood tests.
 A group of blood tests called liver function tests can be used to diagnose liver disease.
 Other blood tests can be done to look for specific liver problems or genetic conditions.

 - Imaging tests.
-CT scan, MRI and ultrasound can show liver damage.
+An ultrasound, CT scan and MRI can show liver damage.

 Treatment for liver disease depends on your diagnosis.
 Some liver problems can be treated with lifestyle modifications, such as stopping alcohol use or losing weight, typically as part of a medical program that includes careful monitoring of liver function.
 Other liver problems may be treated with medications or may require surgery.

-Treatment for liver disease that causes liver failure may ultimately require a liver transplant.
+Treatment for liver disease that causes or has led to liver failure may ultimately require a liver transplant.

 No alternative medicine therapies have been proved to treat liver disease.
-Some studies — notably of Chinese herbal medicine treatments for clearance of hepatitis B virus — have indicated benefits.
-But the quality of these research studies has been questioned.
+Some studies have indicated possible benefits, but further research is needed.

-On the other hand, some herbal supplements used as alternative medicine treatments can harm your liver.
+On the other hand, some dietary and herbal supplements can harm your liver.
 More than a thousand medications and herbal products have been associated with liver damage, including:

 - Pennyroyal oil